cad324/Cornell-Thrift-Project/submit-m3.md

 Each team member should sign their name and include today's date and time to submit **MILESTONE 3**.

-- Full Name of Each Contributing Team Member: Susan Tan, Samantha Lustig, Ha Yeon Shin
+- Full Name of Each Contributing Team Member: Susan Tan, Samantha Lustig, Ha Yeon Shin, Clive Duncan
-- Date & Time: 5/2/19 15:30 PM
+- Date & Time: 5/2/19 8:50 PM